raffclar/raffclar.github.io/_posts/2025-04-06-cpu-failure.markdown

 I decided to try one last fix before switching out the PSU.
 I went to Asus's support site and checked for firmware updates to apply the latest version.
 That's when I found out about these updates...
 ![bios updates on asus website](/assets/hardware/bios_updates.png)

 Nice.
 I suspect Asus's faulty firmware had been setting the CPU SOC voltage beyond the maximum 1.3v even with EXPO (overclocking) disabled.
-The CPU is now likely dead.
+The CPU is now dead.

 After further testing and contacting support, I now have a new CPU and everthing works again.